Centrifugal micro-fluidic biochip: Signal receiving

 The detection system should be completed by the signal receiving component.
 There are roughly three types of systems which can be used for detecting.
-The first is Hardware and software modification, which means the CD/DVD drive should be modified and the software should also be developed at the same time.
-This type will cause superfluous labor and expenses, and may not be versatile in developing countries or indigenous areas.
-The second type is Software modification with standard hardware, which means that the detection can be achieved by developing customer software on platforms such as C++ without making any changes to hardware.
-The third is Standard hardware and existing software, which means that the detection can be realized simply by using the existing equipment.
+The first is hardware and software modification, which means the CD/DVD drive should be modified and the software should also be developed at the same time.
+This type will cause superfluous labor and expenses and may not be versatile in developing countries or indigenous areas.
+The second type is software modification with standard hardware, which means that the detection can be achieved by developing dedicated interpretation software on platforms such as C++ without making any changes to hardware.
+The third is standard hardware and existing software, which means that the detection can be realized simply by using the existing equipment.
 Manu Pallapa described a new protocol to read and quantify biotin–streptavidin binding assays with a standard optical drive by using a current CD-data analysis software (IsoBuster) successfully.
 The latter two types are both considerable when coming across different situations.

 No matter which type of detection system one uses, the reading method is an important factor.
 There are mainly two reading methods, which are AAS (acquired analog signals) and ERD (error reading detection).
 In the AAS method, to determine multianalytes on a DVD, the analog signals acquired directly from the photodiode of a CD/DVD drive correlate well with the optical density of the reaction products.
 The ERD method is based on the analysis of reading errors.
 It can use the same digital versatile disk and a standard DVD drive without any supplementary hardware.